okami101/vuetify-admin/docs/guide/tutorial.md

 }
 ```

-:::warning NO AUTO FETCH FROM USERS ?
+::: warning NO AUTO FETCH FROM USERS ?
 Contrary to React Admin equivalent, reference field doesn't support auto fetching target resource from API.
 Instead we prefer to rely on backend capacity to give full object on demand that allows internal eager loading for better performance.
 :::